Heat Pump Vs. Gas Furnace: 8 Major Myths

 The upfront cost of installing a gas furnace is usually cheaper than the cost to install a heat pump.
 However, if you don’t have natural gas lines running to your home, installation can be extremely expensive.

 Available tax credits have also made heat pumps more enticing.
 Through the Inflation Reduction Act of 2022, homeowners can claim a tax credit of up to 30%, with a maximum benefit of $2,000, toward the purchase and installation of a new heat pump system.

 Myth #6 – There Is Only One Type of Heat Pump

 There are three types of heat pumps: air-to-air, ductless mini-split, and geothermal.
 The air-to-air heat pump is the most common type of heat pump.
-During heating mode, it works by moving heat from the inside to the outside of your home through a refrigerant cycle.
+During heating mode, it works by moving heat from the outside to the inside of your home through a refrigerant cycle.

 A ductless mini-split heat pump is a smaller air-source unit with an outdoor compressor/condenser and an indoor air-handling unit.
 As their name suggests, they don’t require the use of ductwork to distribute conditioned air; instead, they use one or more indoor air handling units installed on ceilings or walls in the home.
 Ductless systems are commonly used to heat just one area of a home, although they can be installed throughout a home to create temperature zones.

 Lastly, a geothermal heat pump, also referred to as a ground-source heat pump, uses the warmth stored in the earth (which is roughly 50 to 60 degrees) to heat your home.
 A geothermal heat pump is the most efficient type of HVAC system on the market.